Rob174/detection_nappe_hydrocarbures_IMT_cefrem/README.md

 In the future, it will be possible to calculate the wind field of the raster image thanks to snap (cf Radar > SAR Applications > Ocean Applications > Wind Field Estimation)
 It will be possible to apply a speckle operation before in order to smooth the ouput or a moving average.
 We can also later filter small objects...

 We will be able to add land labels thanks to premade maps.
-We just need to adjust them (put a 2000-5000 meters margin)
+We just need to adjust them (put a 2000-5000 meters margin).
+It has been done directly in QGIS.

 ### 1.3 Notes